Tecdiary/sbm-guide/v1/guide/invoices-purchases.md

 ## Payments

 The payments are not attached to invoices and purchases but to customers and vendors.
-You can add payment from payments page or directly from `customers`/`vendors` page.
+You can add payment for invoice/purchase.
+If you want to add payment for more than one invoice/purchase, you can add payment from `customers`/`vendors` page and system will set the last invoices/purchases to paid as per payment.
+If the account of any `customer`/`vendor` is -ve then system will check all the new invoices/purchase and associate them to the last payments.

 ## Recurring Invoices